-DFM manages the procurement process of the State's energy supply contracts for electricity and natural gas.
-By aggregating its energy load with other public entities, Delaware is able to aggressively procure energy on the open market at attractive supply rates.
-The State's energy consultant assists the State in the aggregation and procurement process.
-The energy consultant is contracted through a competitive selection process, and the current contract is with Affinity Energy Management.
+DFM manages the procurement process for the State's energy supply contracts for electric and natural gas.
+By aggregating its energy load with other public entities, Delaware is able to aggressively procure energy supply on the open market at attractive rates.
+Energy supply is purchased in accordance with 75 Del.
+Laws, c.
+243 and Section 23 of the 2021 Operating Budget.

 The State utilizes professional consulting services to assist with energy supply purchasing.
 The request for proposals (“RFP”) for these services is issued pursuant to 29 Del.
 C. §§ 6981 and 6982 and in accordance with the Delaware Administrative Code, Title 26, 3001, Rules for Certification and Regulation of Electric Suppliers.
 Details regarding the current contract can be found on contracts.delaware.gov under Utility Purchasing Consulting Services.